 Baking Tips

-- Make sure to use a HEAPING teaspoon of baking soda.
+- Use a HEAPING teaspoon of baking soda.
 I get lots of comments about this!
 When scooping, it should be rounded.
 Not quite 2 teaspoons, but close.

-- Use unsalted butter since salt is already added to the recipe.
+- Use unsalted butter.
+Salt is already added to the recipe, so unsalted butter works best.

-- Make sure the butter and eggs are at room temperature.
-This helps the cookie dough mix together smoothly.
+- Start with room-temperature ingredients.
+Make sure the butter and eggs are at room temperature so the cookie dough mixes together smoothly.
+Avoid overly soft or melted butter, as this can cause the cookies to spread too much.

-- Don't overmix the dough.
-Stir until just combined, then fold in the chocolate chips.
+- Don’t overmix the dough.
+Mix until just combined, then fold in the chocolate chips.

-- Once you've tried the original recipe, have fun changing up the chocolate chips.
-I love using a mix of dark chocolate and milk chocolate chips together!
+- Change up the chocolate chips.
+Once you’ve tried the original recipe, have fun experimenting!
+I love using a mix of dark chocolate and milk chocolate chips together.

-- Don't overbake.
-If anything, pull them out a minute early.
-Overbaked cookies become hard and crispy instead of soft and chewy.
+- Don’t overbake.
+If anything, pull the cookies out a minute early.
+Overbaked cookies become hard and crispy instead of staying soft and chewy.

 Whether you enjoy these cookies fresh from the oven or save them for later, they stay soft and delicious!
 Here are my favorite storage tips: